The Best Apple Picking in Every Region of the U.S.

 5. Erwin Orchards Inc., Lyon, Michigan

-This third generation family farm planted its first tree in 1920, and is now managing 200 acres of fruit.
+This third generation family farm planted its first tree in 1920 (it's celebrating its 100th anniversary season this year), and is now managing 200 acres of fruit.
 U-Pick apples are available starting in late August until supplies last (about late October).
 Their award-winning cider is available at the cider mill all season, along with apple spice and pumpkin donuts.
 And don't forget to test your navigation skills in the corn maze!

 6. Center Grove Orchard, Cambridge, Iowa